Plymouth Lawn Grubs Control Services

 Contact Plymouth's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Plymouth.
 Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, as required by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Dispose of grub-infested turf, thatch, and soil plugs from core aeration according to municipal guidelines.
-Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
-Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.
+Residents must follow Transfer Station procedures, including operating hours, permit/sticker requirements, and applicable fees.
+Grub-infested turf, thatch, and soil plugs from core aeration should be separated for municipal composting.
+Post-treatment renovation debris, such as removed turf and overseeding waste, must be coordinated with local composting programs.
+Pesticide containers require triple-rinsing and documentation, with disposal at household hazardous waste events—never in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited to prevent MS4 violations.

 Plymouth Department of Public Works